NECESSITY OF DIVINE REVELATION

 Revelation is Morally Necessary even for the Knowledge of Natural Religious Truths

-When it comes to the knowledge of natural religious truths, or truths that can be attained by reason alone (such as the knowledge of God’s existence and some of His attributes), divine revelation is not strictly necessary, but it is still useful.
-In this case divine revelation is not said to be strictly, but only morally necessary.
-An act is said to be morally necessary for the attainment of an end if, without it, the end can be attained but not well attained, or is attainable but with great difficulty.
+When it comes to the knowledge of natural religious truths, or truths that can be attained by reason alone (such as the knowledge of God’s existence and some of His attributes), divine revelation is not strictly necessary, but it is useful.
+Now, an act is said to be morally necessary for the attainment of an end if it is useful for the attainment of that end, or if, without it, the end can be attained but not well attained, or is attainable but with great difficulty.
 Using this definition, it can be said that for the adequate knowledge of natural religious truths, divine revelation is at least morally necessary, although not strictly necessary.
 The reasons are as follows:

 Idols (Pagan Rus)

 From a painting by Nicholas Roerich, 1910

 Pasht: Lion-headed Egyptian goddess